etiennedoidic/infection_risk_calculator/README.md

 We currently have the following targets available:

-More information of those sample runs can be found in the calculator walkthrough notebooks mentioned above.
+More information about those sample runs can be found in the calculator walkthrough notebooks mentioned above.

 ### Responsibilities
 * Etienne Doidic built the structure and underlying logic of the calculator, and also the notebooks for walk through.